Birational geometry of moduli of curves with an $S_3$-cover: Introduction

-In order to treat these spaces, we need an analysis of their locus of non-canonical singularities, as done by Chiodo and Farkas in \cite{chiofar12} for level $\ell$ curves (that is curves with an $\ell$-torsion bundle), and by the author in \cite{gale15} for the moduli space $\R_{g,\ell}^k$ with a line bundle $L$ such that $L^{\xx\ell}\cong \omega^{\xx k}$.
-Here we focus on the moduli $\R_{g,G}$ of curves with a principal $G$-bundle for $G$ finite group.
-We build the compactification of $\R_{g,G}$ via the equivalent notions of twisted $G$-covers and admissible $G$-covers.
-In particular a twisted $G$-cover is a balanced map $\phi\colon\ssC\to BG$ where $\ssC$ is a Deligne-Mumford stack such that its coarse space is a stable curve $C$, with non-trivial stabilizer only at some nodes.
+A pluricanonical form defined locally over $\overline \R^{\reg}_{g,G}$, extends uniquely to $\widehat \R_{g,G}$ in smooth points and in the so called canonical singularities (for a treatment of canonical and non-canonical singularities see \cite{reid80}).
+Therefore, we need an analysis of the locus of non-canonical singularities, as done by Chiodo and Farkas in \cite{chiofar12} for level $\ell$ curves (that is curves with an $\ell$-torsion bundle), and by the author in \cite{gale15} for the moduli space $\R_{g,\ell}^k$ with a line bundle $L$ such that $L^{\xx\ell}\cong \omega^{\xx k}$.